• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Compagnon Rouge

-The leaves are slightly hairy, the stems hairy and ramified and the pink or red flowers with white base have five petals with two lobes.
+The leaves are slightly hairy, the stems hairy and branched and pink or red flowers with white base have five petals with two lobes.

 • LUPULIN ALFALFA •